dhis2/training-docs/content/design_for_data_use/lg_OUGs.md

-# Trainer’s Guide to Organisation Unit Groups and Group Sets
+# Learner's to Organisation Unit Groups and Group Sets

 ## What is this guide?

-This guide is a support document for DHIS2 Academy trainers for the session "Organisation Unit Groups and Group Sets."
-This session follows the standard Academy training approach with

-1. a live demo session where the trainer demonstrate and explain the features, and

-2. a hands-­on session with exercises where participants get to practice the same features.

-This guide will help the trainer​ prepare​​ for the live demo session.
-The “Live Demo step by step” section has a detailed walkthrough of all the steps to demonstrate with explanations and screenshots that should be easy to follow.
-Use that when preparing for the live demo session.

-There is also a Quick Guide which lists the steps very briefly and this is meant as a lookup guide or “cheatsheet” WHILE doing the demo, to help the trainer remember all the steps and the flow of the demo.
+This guide contains all exercises and detailed steps to perform them related to the review of data elements for the Design for Data Use Level 1 academy.
+Please perform each of the exercises when prompted to by your instructors

 ## Learning objectives for this session